ludwig-ai/ludwig-docs/src/docs/user_guide.md

 }
 ```

-Finally a numpy matrix is created with sizes `n x l` where `n` is the number of
-rows in the column and `l` is the minimum of the longest tokenized list and a
-`max_length` parameter that can be set.
-All sequences shorter than `l` are
-padded on the right (but this behavior may also be modified through a parameter).
+Finally a numpy matrix is created with sizes `n x l` where `n` is the number of rows in the column and `l` is the minimum of the longest tokenized list and a `max_length` parameter that can be set.
+All sequences shorter than `l` are padded on the right (but this behavior may also be modified through a parameter).

 | after formatter          | numpy matrix |
 |--------------------------|--------------|
 | [token3, token4, token2] | 2 4 3        |
 | [token3, token1]         | 2 5 0        |

-The final result matrix is saved in the HDF5 the name of the original column in
-the DATASET as key, while the mapping from token to integer ID (and its inverse
-mapping) is saved in the JSON file.
+The final result matrix is saved in the HDF5 the name of the original column in the DATASET as key, while the mapping from token to integer ID (and its inverse mapping) is saved in the JSON file.

-Each datatype is preprocessed in a different way, using different parameters and
-different formatters.
-Details on how to set those parameters for each feature
-type and for each specific feature will be described in the [Model Definition - Preprocessing](#preprocessing) section.
+Each datatype is preprocessed in a different way, using different parameters and different formatters.
+Details on how to set those parameters for each feature type and for each specific feature will be described in the [Model Definition - Preprocessing](#preprocessing) section.

-`Binary` features are directly transformed into a binary valued vector of length
-`n` (where `n` is the size of the dataset) and added to HDF5 with a key that
-reflects the name of column in the CSV.
+`Binary` features are directly transformed into a binary valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
 No additional information about them is available in the JSON metadata file.

-`Numerical` features are directly transformed into a float valued vector of length
-`n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
+`Numerical` features are directly transformed into a float valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
 No additional information about them is available in the JSON metadata file.

-`Category` features are transformed into an integer valued vector of size `n`
-(where `n` is the size of the dataset) and added to HDF5 with a key that reflects
-the name of column in the CSV.
-The way categories are mapped into integers consists
-in first collecting a dictionary of all the different category strings present in
-the column of the DATASET, then rank them by frequency and then assign them an
-increasing integer ID from the most frequent to the most rare (with 0 being
-assigned to a `<UNK>` token).
-The column name is added to the JSON file, with
-an associated dictionary containing
+`Category` features are transformed into an integer valued vector of size `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
+The way categories are mapped into integers consists in first collecting a dictionary of all the different category strings present in the column of the DATASET, then rank them by frequency and then assign them an increasing integer ID from the most frequent to the most rare (with 0 being assigned to a `<UNK>` token).
+The column name is added to the JSON file, with an associated dictionary containing:

 1. the mapping from integer to string (`idx2str`)
 2. the mapping from string to id (`str2idx`)